|TICKET TYPE||FILMS||LIVE ARTS|

-*Picture This members who are entitled to a reduce price ticket will receive their Picture This discount off their concessionary price (please show proof of concession as well as your Picture This card when booking / buying tickets).
+*Picture This members who are entitled to a reduced price (concessionary) ticket will receive their Picture This discount off their concessionary price (please show proof of concession as well as your Picture This card when booking / buying tickets).

 Find out more about our Picture This Membership

 Tickets for films at our usual cinema prices are not available to purchase in advance (unless stated otherwise e.g. a special film screening).
 Seats are unreserved and sold ‘on the door’.
 The Box Office opens for on the door ticket sales 15 minutes before the cinema programme of adverts and trailers starts (this is our advertised start time for films – the ‘programme’ start time).
 Payment is by cash or contactless debit card only.
 Please note we do not accept credit cards.

 Tickets for ALL future Live Arts events and special film screenings (previews or screenings with Q&As) are available to buy using our booking agent TicketSource online at www.ticketsource.co.uk/hbpicturehouse or via the Ticketsource box office tel.
 0333 666 3366 (open 9am-7pm weekdays, 9am-5pm Saturday).
 A booking and payment processing fee of 7.5% of the ticket price applies to all TicketSource bookings.
 Telephone bookings also incur a fee of £1.75 but this includes the postage of tickets.